vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= Unreleased =
+* Fixed: A conflict with some themes, like Salient, where this plugin would cause certain blocks to not load.

 = 2.0.0 =
 * Added: Support for Vipps/MobilePay Checkout.
 This includes the possibility of using card payments if they are enabled for your sales unit.
 * Fixed: "Continue shopping" link default value is now correct.